karchit/aws-cdk-github-workshop/README.md

 To expedite this process, we will deployed a pre-configured Cloudformation stack.
 Using console or CLI deploy [github-role-stack.yml](./github-role-stack.yml).

+>[!NOTE]
-Note: You will have to provide a value for `SubjectClaimFilters` parameter which follows the pattern: `repo:OWNER/REPOSITORY:environment:NAME`.
-We will allow this role to be deployable from _all branches_ of _this repository_ to _all environments_ (more on environments later) so for this repository it would be something like: `repo:karchit/aws-cdk-workshop:*:*`
+>You will have to provide a value for `SubjectClaimFilters` parameter which follows the pattern: `repo:OWNER/REPOSITORY:environment:NAME`.
+We will allow this role to be deployable from _all branches_ of _this repository_ to _all environments_ so for this repository it would be something like: `repo:karchit/aws-cdk-workshop:*:*`

 <details open>
     <summary>CLI Command</summary>